NIRSpec Micro-Shutter Assembly

 On this page

 The NIRSpec MSA has 4 quadrants of configurable shutters.
-These are labeled quadrants 1 to 4, as seen in Figure 1.
-Each quadrant is comprised of 365 shutters in the dispersion direction (the vertical direction in Figure 1) and by 171 shutters in the cross-dispersion direction (horizontal direction in Figure 1).
-The total extent of the MSA quadrants is approximately 3.6' × 3.4'.
-There are gaps of approximately 23" (in the dispersion direction) and 37" (in the cross-dispersion direction) between the 4 MSA quadrants.
+These are labeled Q1 to Q4, as seen in Figure 1.
+Each quadrant comprises an array of 365 shutters in the direction of dispersion by 171 shutters in the cross-dispersion direction.
+The total on-sky extent of all 4 MSA quadrants together is approximately 3.6' × 3.4'.
+There are gaps of approximately 23" (in the dispersion direction) and 37" (in the cross-dispersion direction) between the 4 quadrants.
 Each quadrant has an active region of ~95" × 87" where shutters are available for source placement.
-All dimensions provided above are averages, based on laboratory measurements on the ground.
+All dimensions provided above (and in Figure 1) are averages, based on component-level measurements on the ground, and confirmed to hold true for in-flight operations.

 Figure 2.
 Detailed diagram of two MSA shutters

-A view of 2 micro-shutters that are part of the MSA.
-Details of their layout are shown.
-In this figure, light enters from the bottom, goes through the open shutters and moves onto the selected disperser.
+A cut-away view of 2 micro-shutters of the MSA.
+Details of their design are shown by the labels.
+In this figure, light enters from the bottom having already passed the filter wheel, goes through the open shutters and moves onto the selected disperser in the direction of the detectors.

 Figure 3.
 Close-up photo of MSA shutters